B i o g r a p h y

-Vianna’s arrangements have been performed by artists such as Ernie Watts, Chris Potter, Martha Reeves, Lynn Anderson, Tony Kadleck, Danny Gottlieb, Armando Marçal, Chuck Owen's Jazz Surge Band, Clay Jenkins, and the United States Army Field Band (Jazz Ambassadors), among others.
+Vianna’s arrangements have been performed by artists such as Ernie Watts, Chris Potter, Martha Reeves, Lynn Anderson, Tony Kadleck, Danny Gottlieb, Armando Marçal, Chuck Owen's Jazz Surge Band, Clay Jenkins, Colorado Jazz Orchestra, and the United States Army Field Band (Jazz Ambassadors), among others.

 Vianna's compositional styles range from popular music and Brazilian jazz to classical chamber pieces and works for large jazz ensembles.
 His most recent albums include Letters to Grace: a Song Cycle (2011, Teal Creek Music), and Infância (2017, Teal Creek Music).

-The album Infância features Vianna's recent works for jazz orchestra, including a Brazilian Suite in Three Movements for Jazz Orchestra.
+The album Infância features Vianna's recent works for jazz orchestra, including a Brazilian Suite in Three Movements.
 Cassio Vianna's jazz big band works are published by UNC Jazz Press.

 Vianna's piece "Baião Moderno" was awarded Outstanding New Instrumental Composition (large jazz ensemble) at the International Jazz Composers' Symposium, in Tampa, FL, 2017.

 Over the past 15 years, Vianna has been featured as an adjudicator, performer, and clinician at jazz festivals and conferences in the U.S., Brazil, Paraguay, and China.
 In 2016, he traveled to China to perform and to teach a 2-week program at the Guangxi Arts Institute in the Nanning Provence.
-In recent years, he has presented clinics and lectures at the Jazz Education Network Annual Conferences, the Midwest Clinic, International Composers' Symposium, NAfME Northwest Conference, Washington Music Educators Association Conference.
+In recent years, he has presented clinics and lectures at the Jazz Education Network Annual Conferences, the Midwest Clinic, International Composers' Symposium, NAfME Northwest Conference, and the Washington Music Educators Association Conference.
 Vianna is also a very active clinician with high school and college bands.

 Cassio Vianna lives with his wife Bethany and his sons Luciano, Caio, and Giovanni in Tacoma, WA, where he is the Director of Jazz Studies, Assistant Professor of Music at Pacific Lutheran University.
 He performs regularly as a soloist, with the PLU Regency Jazz Ensemble, with the Tom Bergeron Brasil Band,

 and with the Vianna Bergeron Brazilian Quintet.